 The Village also provides for specific inspection times, as it does for all of building permit inspections, for the required inspections of the solar/photovoltaic system installations.
 Bartlett typically require at least 24 hours’ notice for an inspection but in many instances, it can accommodate an inspection request the same day as requested.
 There is rough inspection, which will take place during the installation process, and also a final inspection which will be an inspection of the completed installation.

 Is solar right for your home?
-Click the link below and find the level of sunlight to which your home or businessis exposed.
+Click the link below and find the level of sunlight to which your home or business is exposed.
 Bright yellow/white shades are sunnier and the best locations for solar panels on your home or business.
+Click on the second link to see a map that shows current solar installations in Bartlett.

 Required Submittals, Building Permit, Plan Review & Application Checklist